NEW YORK LONDON TOKYO DUBAI HONG KONG

 Gemologist examining diamond clarity under magnification

-At 2N DIAMONDS, VS1 is our baseline standard.
+At 2N Diamonds, VS1 is our baseline standard.
 We believe every diamond should be eye-clean without compromise.
 Our VS1+ inventory ensures you'll never see inclusions with the naked eye.

 For maximum value, VS1 or VS2 offers the best balance—these diamonds appear flawless without magnification while costing significantly less than VVS or FL grades.